New-England-AREDN/Dashboards/Nodes.md

 # Production Monitored Nodes List

 This file lists the AREDN nodes being monitored in the production system.
-Please get in touch with AB1OC at [ab1oc@arrl.org](mailto:ab1oc@arrl.org)to request additions, deletions, or changes in this list.
+Please get in touch with AB1OC at [ab1oc@arrl.org](mailto:ab1oc@arrl.org) to request additions, deletions, or changes in this list.

 ## Nodes Currently Being Monitored